Frequently Asked Questions

 What is a CAC volunteer’s role?

-A CAC volunteer advocate represents a unique “child-centered” perspective regarding what is in the best interest of a vulnerable child.
-CAC volunteers speak regularly with the child, family members, foster parents, social workers, school officials, healthcare providers, therapists, doctors and all others involved in the child’s life.
+A CAC volunteer advocate represents a unique “child-centered” perspective regarding what is in the best interest of a child.
+CAC volunteers speak regularly with the child, family members, foster parents, guardians, social workers, school officials, healthcare providers, therapists, doctors and all others involved in the child’s life.
 Depending on the case, some volunteers are expected to write court reports summarizing findings one week prior to court hearings.

 What training does a CAC volunteer receive?